 It is important to learn names and phonics as early as possible.
 You will notice that your children are proactive at this age.
 They are curious and always wonder about the environment surrounding them.
 It is not exaggerating when the experts said that they are like “sponges”.
 They absorb everything that makes them excited and happy.

-But now, there will be a question about what strategies to teach word recognition for kids?
+But now, there will be a question about what strategies to teach word recognition to kids?

 You might remember studying phonics at an early age.